Rutland Record 28 – A Coconut Cup, a Royal Governess,

 and a Man who Sold his Wife

-The Rutland Local History & Record Society has just published the 28th issue of its
+The Rutland Local History & Record Society has just published the 28th issue of

-The first article, by Professor Alan Rogers, publishes for the first time a selection
+The first article, by Professor Alan Rogers, publishes for the first time a

-families of Browne (of Stamford and of Tolethorpe, Rutland), Stokes (of
+of the families of Browne (of Stamford and of Tolethorpe, Rutland), Stokes (of

-Warmington and Easton on the Hill) and Elmes (of Lilford and Stamford) who were
+Warmington and Easton on the Hill) and Elmes (of Lilford and Stamford) who

-contents of their houses.
-Amongst them was a drinking cup made out of a coconut
+describe the contents of their houses.
+Amongst them was a drinking cup made

-and mounted on a silver-gilt stand which became a family heirloom.
-The Society’s
+out of a coconut and mounted on a silver-gilt stand which became a family

-Editor, Tim Clough, said, ‘These wills are of enormous interest to historians of all
+heirloom.
+The Society’s Editor, Tim Clough, said, ‘These wills are of enormous

-kinds.
-They describe the possessions of these people in fascinating detail, from
+interest to historians of all kinds.
+They describe the possessions of these people

-feather beds to silver cutlery, and demonstrate how great a part religious belief
+in fascinating detail, from feather beds to silver cutlery, and demonstrate how

-played in their day-to-day lives’.
+great a part religious belief played in their day-to-day lives’.

 Another article, by retired librarian J D Bennett, gives details of the life of Lady Charlotte Finch, who became